tardate/LittleArduinoProjects/Electronics101/Power/220VInverter/README.md

-# #828 220V DC Boost Inverter
+# #828 220V DC Boost Converter Module

-Review a common 12-16.8V DC to 220V DC inverter module.
+Review a common 12-16.8V DC to 220V DC boost converter module.
 Test it with neon and flame-effect lamp loads across the input voltage range, and reverse-engineer the circuit.

 ![Build](./assets/220VInverter_build.jpg?raw=true)